Lucyjpjones/lj-fscr/testing.md

 - [x] The `sort functionality` returns items in the order expected.
     - This was tested on the products, programmes and blog page
 - [x] The `filter functionality` returns only items matching the chosen critera
     - This was tested on the products, programmes and blog page
+- [x] If user selects 'clear all' the filter is removed and all items are displayed
+    - This was tested on the products, programmes and blog page

 #### Authorisation